-Next, we run the same regression, but rather than estimating it for each year, we estimate it for each country over nine year rolling periods starting from 1960.
-In other words, the regression equation takes the form of where β{cit} is country-specific and varies over time.
+Next, we run the same regression but, rather than estimating it for each year, we estimate it for each country over rolling nine-year periods starting from 1960.
+In other words, the regression equation takes the form:

+$$\Delta \log c{it} - \Delta \log C_t = \alpha + \beta{cit} (\Delta \log y{it} - \Delta \log Y_t) + \varepsilon{it}$$ where β{cit} is country-specific and varies over time.
 This is similar to the regressions used by Obstfeld (1995) in the sense that he estimated his models for each country for different periods and analyzed the changes in the relevant coefficients over time.
 After running the regression for each country, we compute the median of β{cit} over the country sample for each period.
 Figure 6 presents the plots of the extent of consumption risk sharing, measured by the median of $(1 - \beta{cit})$ for the full sample and for each country group.
 In other words, the extent of risk sharing in 1969 in each panel refers to the median of $(1 - \beta{cit})$ of the respective country group and β{cit} is the regression for country i over the period 1961-1969.
 For the full sample, there appears to be an increase in the degree of risk sharing during the 1990s, but the level in 2004 is in fact slightly lower than that observed in the early 1980s.
 Industrial countries share more of their idiosyncratic consumption risk than other country groups.
 These countries also appear to have been able to increase the extent of risk sharing during the period of globalization.
 By contrast, both emerging market economies and the group of developing countries experience a decline in the degree of risk sharing during the period of globalization.